MSPCA-Angell Headquarters

 Some animals sold as pets (or their parents or other ancestors) were originally taken from the wild.
 Demand for wild and exotic pets fuels the illegal capture and trade of millions of mammals, birds, reptiles, and fish each year.
 Not only do many of these animals suffer and die during capture and transport, but their removal from their native habitats can contribute to a decrease in wild populations of these species.
 For example, the exotic animal pet trade has decimated natural populations of radiated tortoises in Madagascar, and has led to the endangered status of African gray parrots.

-Keeping wild or exotic animals as pets can jeopardize human safety and health.
+Keeping wild or exotic animals as pets jeopardizes human safety and health.

 Because they have not lost their wild qualities, wild and exotic pets can present serious dangers to the safety and health of people.
 Numerous attacks resulting in injuries and deaths to people have been recorded.
-One study identified 235 injurious incidents and 36 human fatalities resulting from attacks by wild and exotic pets in the U.S. from 2000-2012.
-The animals involved in injury incidents included not only species commonly considered by the public to be dangerous—such as tigers, bears, and mountain lions—but also primates, deer, and even a racoon, skunk, and squirrel.
+The animals involved included not only species commonly considered by the public to be dangerous—such as tigers, bears, and mountain lions—but also primates, deer, and even a raccoon, skunk, and squirrel.
 Animals involved in fatal attacks included venomous snakes (8 deaths), constricting snakes (5), wolf-hybrids (6), deer (5), tigers (4), bears (3), and—with one death each—an elk, wildebeest, camel, liger, and lion.
 In all likelihood, this report underestimates the number of injuries that can be attributed to wild and exotic animals as many are likely not reported to health officials (especially if the animal is unlawfully kept) or reported in the media.

 Wild and exotic pets may also present a danger to the public when they escape from their handlers or enclosures (or are intentionally set free).
 In 2021, a pigtailed macaque escaped its home in Reno, Nevada.
 The monkey, who had also escaped at least one time before, injured four people, including at least two children, before being captured.
-In October 2011, a disturbed man who kept a large collection of exotic animals on his property in Zanesville, Ohio, released more than 50 of the animals from their enclosures and then took his own life.
-Citing concern for public safety, responding law enforcement officers shot and killed 49 of the animals—18 tigers, 17 lions, eight bears, three mountain lions, two wolves, and a baboon.
+In October 2011, a man who kept a large collection of exotic animals on his property in Zanesville, Ohio, released more than 50 of the animals from their enclosures and subsequently died by suicide.
+Citing concern for public safety, responding law enforcement officers shot and killed 49 of the animals, including 18 tigers, 17 lions, eight bears, three mountain lions, two wolves, and a baboon.

 Keeping wild or exotic animals as pets can endanger other animals and the environment.